 If you’re unsure on whether the property belongs to us, have a quick look below for examples of property types and who to contact if you do spot graffiti or other vandalism.

-If you spot someone actively vandalising property of any kind, please call the Police on 000 to lodge a report.
+If you spot someone actively vandalising property of any kind, please call the Police Assistance Line on 131 444 to lodge a report.

 - Post boxes- Australia Post

 - Major road signage (i.e. Pacific Highway and M1)- Roads and Maritime Service

 - Electrical substations or roadside boxes- Ausgrid

 - Roadside NBN nodes- National Broadband Network

 - Telegraph poles- Ausgrid